Revolving door (politics)

-The term has also been used in a different context, to refer to the constant switching and ousting of political leaders from offices such as in Australia (which changed Prime Ministers 6 times from 2007-2018) and Japan.
+The term has also been used to refer to the constant switching and ousting of political leaders from office, such as in Australia (which changed Prime Ministers 6 times from 2007 to 2018), interwar Yugoslavia, and Japan.

 Overview

 Previous work

+The revolving door phenomenon has been a concern at least since the late 1800s, when attempts were made to restrict the movement of individuals between the government and private sector.
+In the United States, the federal government enacted the first conflict of interest and ethics laws, including imposing cooling-off periods, in the 1950s.

-The revolving door phenomenon has become a public interest in the 2010s, with the writings of Andrew Baker, Simon Johnson and James Kwak.
-In the literature, it has been described as a means to influence the financial industry.
-This theory gained a new level of importance in the United States, following the 2008 crisis, when prominent government figures insinuated that previous and future hirings in the financial sphere manipulates the decision-making of eminent government members when it comes to financial matters.
+There was renewed public interest in the 2010s with research by Andrew Baker, Simon Johnson and James Kwak, and with the 2008 crisis, when prominent government figures insinuated that previous and future hirings in the financial sphere manipulates the decision-making of eminent government members when it comes to financial matters.

 Governments hire industry professionals for their private sector experience, their influence within corporations that the government is attempting to regulate or do business with, and in order to gain political support (donations and endorsements) from private firms.

 Industry, in turn, hires people out of government positions to gain personal access to government officials, seek favorable legislation/regulation and government contracts in exchange for high-paying employment offers, and get inside information on what is going on in government.